 At a fully-loaded cost of $80/hour, that's $6,400–9,600 of labor.
 Your first year's savings are roughly break-even.
 Year two is where you start actually winning.

 Realistically: year-one savings: $1,000–4,000.
-Year-two and beyond: $8,000–10,000/year.
+Year-two onward: $8,000–10,000/year.

 When switching makes sense

-- You're over 25 seats and growing (per-seat savings compound).
+- You're over 25 seats and growing.
+Per-seat savings compound.

 - You have at least one technical person who can own the self-hosted stack.

-- Your Notion workspace is less than two years old (migration cost scales brutally with content age).
+- Your Notion workspace is less than two years old.
+Migration cost scales brutally with content age.

 - Notion AI hasn't become load-bearing for your team's workflows.